blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ### Examples of skills
-A skill encompasses one task or type of task, or domain of knowledge.
-You may create your own and attempt them, but below are some examples that might meet your needs.
+A skill encompasses one task or type of task, or domain of knowledge. **You may create new skills**, but below are some examples that might meet your needs.
 - **Pickpocketing**: Taking items from someone without them noticing
 - **Lockpicking**: Disarming mechanical locks quietly and without leaving evidence
 - **Acrobatics**: Swinging from chandliers, rolling to avoid harm from a fall, running across a tight-rope, leaping great distances, etc